apache/kyuubi/docs/client/rest/rest_api.md

 ### GET /operations/${operationHandle}/event

-Get an event of operation
+Get the current event of the operation by the specified operation handle.

 #### Response Body